SciML/SciMLStructures.jl/README.md

 * Tunable: the tunable values/parameters, i.e. the values of the structure which are supposed to be considered non-constant when used in the context of an inverse problem solve.
 For example, this is the set of parameters to be optimized during a parameter estimation of an ODE.
+    * Tunable parameters are expected to return an `AbstractVector` of unitless values.
 * Constants: the values which are to be considered constant by the solver, i.e. values which are not estimated in an inverse problem and which are unchanged in any operation by the user as part of the solver's usage.
 * Caches: the stored cache values of the struct, i.e. the values of the structure which are used as intermediates